 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 White Sulphur Springs has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 White Sulphur Springs has few renters and college students.
 But the biggest reason it is quieter in White Sulphur Springs than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, White Sulphur Springs may be for you.

-The citizens of White Sulphur Springs are slightly better educated than the national average of 21.84% for all cities and towns, with 24.88% of adults in White Sulphur Springs having a bachelor's degree or advanced degree.
+The education level of White Sulphur Springs citizens is a little higher than the average for US cities and towns: 24.88% of adults in White Sulphur Springs have at least a bachelor's degree.

 The per capita income in White Sulphur Springs in 2022 was $31,196, which is middle income relative to Montana and the nation.
 This equates to an annual income of $124,784 for a family of four.
 However, White Sulphur Springs contains both very wealthy and poor people as well.